Our Team – Associates & Therapists

 Liza Roth takes an integrative approach to therapy, leading with a client-centered and interpersonal approach.
 Liza recognizes the courage it takes to walk through the door to begin therapy and she focuses on welcoming you exactly as you are.
 The first step toward growth is viewing yourself with kindness and compassion.
 Only then can you understand what shaped you into the person that you are today and how to become who you truly intend to be.

-Liza is accepting waitlist requests for EMDR at this time.
+Liza is not accepting new patients at this time.

 > Areas of Special Interest and Credentials